wlf-gh/chess/README.md

-README for my chess project, which will be in C++ hopefully.
+README for my chess project, which will be in C++.
+This is my first C++ project ever.